-While we do deliberately promote the work of Christian authors, we allow authors to self-identify as Christian.
+While we deliberately promote the work of Christian authors, we allow authors to self-identify as Christian.
 We are not going to decide whether or not a writer is genuine in personal faith in Christ or pick favorite denominations.
 If you say you are a Christian you will be taken at your word unless you give a specific reason for us to think otherwise.
 If you are not a Christian and want to submit to us, we may be interested in your stories provided they have merit, but you might be more comfortable seeking publication someplace else.

-After saying that we might be interested in the work of non-Christians or work that is only vaguely moral, you might think we are not interested in work that is overtly Christian or evangelistic.
+After stating that we might be interested in the work of non-Christians if the stories are generally moral or touch on Christian themes, you might think we are not interested in work that is overtly Christian or evangelistic.
 On the contrary, we delight in finding stories with overt Christian themes, provided they are well-written.
 Any evangelism is welcome in a story as long as it is natural to the tale, not dropped in artificially or in a ham-fisted way.
-Good writing is priority one.

-The "OUR VISION" section above explains what sorts of stories we are interested in.
+The "Expectations for Authors" section above explains what sorts of stories we are interested in.

 2. I have a few stories already written Bear Publications might be interested in--what do I do?

-new short stories to be included in upcoming Bear Publications anthologies.
+3. I'm interested in writing new short stories to be included in upcoming Bear Publications anthologies.
 How do I do that?

 Other projects will be announced as they come up.